metcoder95/fastify-ip/README.md

 The plugin will use a FIFO strategy to infer the right IP.
 This can be customised by passing a custom  order  property that includes your custom headers.

->Note: It is important to remark that this does not alters the `Request#ips` behaviour for inferring IPs when setting the `FastifyOptions#trustProxy` to `true`.
+>Note: It is important to remark that this does not alters the `Request#ips` behavior for inferring IPs when setting the `FastifyOptions#trustProxy` to `true`.
 It rather allows you to infer the IP of a given request by headers out of the common spec or standard.
+However, the `ip` decorator may be updated by fastify-ip, depending on the order of priority in which the above-mentioned headers are processed.

 ## Setup